-Author has written 33 stories for Harry Potter, Quantum Leap, Buffy: The Vampire Slayer, Ironman, Bewitched, Freakazoid, and Munsters.
+Author has written 41 stories for Harry Potter, Quantum Leap, Buffy: The Vampire Slayer, DC Superheroes, Young Justice, Ironman, Bewitched, Freakazoid, Munsters, and Monty Python.

 According to my stats, an amazing number of people have been looking at this, so maybe I ought to put something profound here: